teom275/Google-IT-Automation-w-Python/README.md

 Finally, in parallel to the automation running, we want to check the health of the system and send an email if something goes wrong.

 What you’ll do

-Write a script that summarizes and processes sales data into different categories
+ -Write a script that summarizes and processes sales data into different categories

-Generate a PDF using Python
+ -Generate a PDF using Python

-Automatically send a PDF by email
+ -Automatically send a PDF by email

-Write a script to check the health status of the system
+ -Write a script to check the health status of the system